markjeschke/MenuNav/README.md

 # MenuNav
-SwiftUI project, demonstrating how to display text alongside a menu icon from within the principle ToolbarItem and a long-form title.
+SwiftUI project, demonstrating how to display text alongside a menu icon from within the principal ToolbarItem and a long-form title.

 https://github.com/markjeschke/MenuNav/assets/1577928/a29c72dc-a14a-4cd1-99f6-f0505c6f84f4